liv-ac-uk/comp122/labs/strings/README.md

 However, calling your previous `factorCount` method 26 times is inefficient in the sense that this will result in 26 readings of the original string.
 One can do better!
 For example, you could iterate over the string once, letter by letter, and keep a record of how often you have seen each of the 26 letters in an Array of characters `char[]`.
 A speedup by factor 26 will earn you brownie points with your boss if you are a software developer.
-Theoreticians will be less impressed, because both algorithms are $O(n)$.
+Theoreticians will be less impressed because both algorithms are $O(n)$.

 ### Implementation Hint